 As a GOC, NQBP operates according to commercial principles, raises its own revenue and make the dividend and tax equivalent payments to the Queensland Government.

 Code of ConductNQBP’s business is dependent on good relations and fair treatment of customers, employees and the public.
-The principles defining the work performance and ethical conduct expected of all Directors and employees.
+The principles defining the work performance and ethical conduct expected of all Directors and employees is outlined in our Code of Conduct.

 NQBP BoardNQBP’s Board sets the corporate direction and goals, oversees management to ensure it achieves the corporate goals, and reviews the progress of the organisation.
 The Board Charter sets out the roles and responsibilities of the Board and of management.

-NQBP has three Board committees to assist the Board in discharging its duties.
-Each of these committees has a charter in place that sets out their role.
+To assist the Board in discharging its duties, NQBP has three Board committees and each of these has a charter in place that sets out its role.

 NQBP ManagementA rigorous management performance review process is applied to ensure NQBP executives act responsibly and efficiently, delivering on the organisation’s strategic plans.
 Applied to this performance review is a performance pay scheme for executives.
 The recommended payments are determined by the Board and reported to shareholding Ministers.The Board and its related Committees also review remuneration recommendations for the CEO and executives.
-Click on this link to learn more about NQBP’s performance review process and remuneration arrangements.
+Learn more about NQBP’s performance review process and remuneration arrangements.

 The focus of risk management within NQBP is to ensure effective integration over time into organisation processes so that risk management not only protects value, but creates value.NQBP has a risk management policy and guidelines that provide the strategic framework for risk management, as well as detailing roles and responsibilities.
 As part of a regular review process, the policy is updated annually and re-endorsed by the Board.